 (1) It's vital to detox regularly.
 Detoxifying or cleansing means removing the harmful toxic substances (like heavy metals, chemicals, and radiation) that we are often exposed to and have accumulated in our bodies over time from food, water, air, personal body care products, cookware, home cleaning products, and other sources.
 The body detoxes using four methods: defecation (bowels), urination (bladder), perspiration/sweating (skin), and respiration/breathing (lungs).
 Some symptoms of being toxic are: sweating constantly (without activity), white film/spots on tongue upon waking up, orange/yellow hue in eye iris color, constant fatigue, constant bloating, irregularity (not eliminating daily), post puberty acne, constant inflammation, etc. Heavy metal toxicity is a primary cause of autism (mercury), alzheimers (aluminum), schizophrenia (copper), ADHD, dyslexia, chronic fatigue syndrome, and many other chronic degenerative diseases.
 Toxicity also leads to poor gut health and thus nutritional deficiencies, and is therefore often the primary cause of poor health or illness.
 It's ideal to do a 10-14 day detox every six months, and a 3-5 day fast every one to three months.
 The new moon is an ideal time to detox because our body's capacity to detox is at its highest (it's easy for the body to release toxins).
 A natural detox is safer, cheaper, and more effective than synthetic chelators like EDTA and DPMS.
 These chelators only remove some heavy metals, sometimes dispose them in other tissues/organs instead of removing from body, have side effects so need medical supervision, are expensive, and are time consuming.

 (2) Alkalizing the body before and during the detox is important and makes it safer, easier, and more effective.
 If the blood is too acidic, the lymphatic (waste removal) system and cells will not release their toxins and acidic wastes into the blood.
 Make sure you detox slowly and listen to your body always.
 During a detox, you may experience a 'healing crisis' (discomfort, headaches, fatigue, irritability, brain fog, skin rash, worsening of original symptoms, etc.) for the first few days if the toxins are entering the bloodstream faster than the body can remove them.
 Thus the blood is becoming acidic again.
 So make sure you drink lots of clean water and urinate frequently to minimize or avoid this healing crisis.
 Sunshine, rest, and sweating also help.
+Taking activated charcoal helps absorb the toxins during a detox thus reducing or preventing the healing crisis.
 You can also reduce the dose of the detoxifier and detox more slowly.
 If you're juicing, don't take strong detox supplements at the same time.
 And if you're taking strong detox supplements, make sure you're eating alkaline whole foods with plenty of natural fiber.
 If you're new to detoxing or doing a strong or long one, doing it with the guidance of a naturopath is helpful.
 Feel free to contact me for info or assistance.